-The number "four."
+A. The number "four."

-The number four is an important one in Revelation.
+The number four is a significant one in Revelation.
 Grouping into fours is a literary device found throughout the Bible, used to represent a universality of things in the created world.
 Today we speak of "the four corners of the earth," even though we know the earth has no corners.
 By this phrase, we mean "the whole world."
 Likewise, Revelation uses the number four to represent the totality of creation or mankind.
 For example, Revelation 4:6-8 describes four living creatures around the heavenly throne of God.
 These creatures represent all of creation in its praise of the Heavenly Father.

-In Revelation 5:9, those purchased from the earth are called "men from every (1) tribe and (2) tongue and (3) people and (4) nation," representing God's people in all times and places.
-Revelation 7:9 says that the great multitude standing before the Lamb (which should be identified with the 144,000; see below) is from "every (1) nation and all (2) tribes and (3) peoples and (4) tongues."

-In verse 11:9, this fourfold phrase is used to describe the people of the unbelieving world who rejoice over the apparent demise of the church, and in verse 13:7, the same four terms are used to describe people all over the earth who fall under the evil influence of the beast.
+In Revelation 5:9, those purchased from the earth are called "men from every tribe and tongue and people and nation."
+Revelation 7:9 says that the great multitude standing before the Lamb (which should be identified with the 144,000; see below) is from "every nation and all tribes and peoples and tongues."
+In verse 11:9, this fourfold phrase is used to describe the people of the unbelieving world who rejoice over the apparent demise of the church, and in verse 13:7, the same four terms are used to describe people all over the earth who fall under the evil authority of the beast.
 Thus, we see that the number four is symbolic of the totality or universality of whatever subject in the created world the number is used to describe.